geshan/geshan.github.com/posts/2023-04-17-npm-classnames.md

 * Then, in lines 28-32 the main usage can be seen, where the `classnames` function is called with an object which instructs to always add the class name `message` but adding either `success` or `error` classname depends on the value of the `errorInFetch` variable.
 * As the `messageClassNames` is already used for the class name of the div showing message it will pick up the new dynamic class names automatically.

 For your reference, you can also view the above changes as a [pull request](https://github.com/geshan/name-nationality/pull/12).
 Running the code will give the same output as above when done imperatively with string concatenation.
+A better and easier way to show sucess/error messages with better UI can be with [React Toastify](/blog/2023/05/react-toastify/), without the need to meddle with the class names.

 ## Conclusion